Escherichia coli Infections

 E. coli O157:H7

 Infections due to E. coli O157:H7 and other enterohemorrhagic E. coli typically begin with severe abdominal cramps and watery diarrhea, which may become bloody within 24 hours.
-(This disease is sometimes called hemorrhagic colitis.)
+(This disease is sometimes called hemorrhagic colitis—see also E. coli gastroenteritis.)
 People usually have severe abdominal pain and diarrhea many times a day.
 They also often feel an urge to defecate but may not be able to.
 Most people do not have a fever.

 Because the infection is easily spread, people must often be hospitalized and isolated.

-Hemolytic-uremic syndrome is a complication that develops in about 5 to 10% of people (mainly children under 5 years and adults over 60 years) about 1 week after symptoms begin.
+Hemolytic-uremic syndrome is a complication that develops in up to 22% of people (mainly children under 5 years and adults over 60 years) about 1 week after symptoms begin.
 In this syndrome, red blood cells are destroyed (called hemolysis), and kidney failure occurs, causing toxic substances to build up in the blood (called uremia).
 This complication is a common cause of chronic kidney disease in children.

-E. coli O157:H7 infection may result in death, especially in older people, whether hemolytic-uremic syndrome develops or not.
+E. coli O157:H7 infection may result in death, especially in older adults, whether hemolytic-uremic syndrome develops or not.

 Diagnosis of E. coli Infections